 On parents’ part, the more open and honest they can be about the risks associated with internet use, the more prepared their child will be to manage difficult situations on and offline.
 Dr. Sass notes that it goes a long way for parents to be able to admit their own issues with media use.

-One tool she particularly likes is the American Academy of Pediatrics' Family Media Plan, which helps parents set limits not just for kids, but for everyone in the family.
-In general, though, it’s a great idea to limit access to the internet or technology to spaces in the home and make some spaces in the home technology-free – like the dinner table or, in particular, bedrooms.
+One social media safety tool she particularly likes is the American Academy of Pediatrics' Family Media Plan, which helps parents set limits not just for kids, but for everyone in the family.
+In general, though, it’s a great idea to limit social media at home by making some spaces technology-free — such as the dinner table or bedrooms.

 Social media and self-image